woodyk/symbiote/README.md

 - Add decay time to the conversation_percent.
 Set the conversation_percent high for data consumption and decay over time until the consumption keywords are used again.
 - Add self destruct and encryption options.
 - Add hooks for alternate AI eg: ai21.com,
+- Begin comprehensive documentation on the use of symbiote.
+- Create diy ai model builder for personal AI model creation.
+- Intent capability.
+Build in functionality that understands the intent of the data being used based on the user.
+- Come up with proper adoption process for a users A.N.N.G.L.
+Ensure that the users intent is good based off truth.